College of Law J.D. Academic Rules

 B) any clinic;

 C) any course for which the professor has elected not to participate in the elective alternate grading policy for that course.
+In their first semester of teaching at the College of Law, adjunct professors and visiting professors must participate in the elective alternate grading policy unless their course is not eligible for alternative grading in accordance with this Section 8.09.

 4) A student must provide notice of her election to the Registrar in a form and manner as the Registrar shall provide.
 Such election must be made by the deadline set for the semester by the Registrar, and will normally be the last day of the next to last full week before the end of regular classes for the semester.
 The deadline for making the election for a short course (or other course that meets on a basis other than at least weekly during the semester) will be the day after the third meeting of the course.
 The election will not be deemed final until the student receives an email confirmation from the Registrar.